parker84/streamlit-stripe-flask-example/README.md

 ## Understanding the Code

+### Authentication
+Our user authentication is loosely based on [streamlit-authenticator](https://github.com/mkhorasani/Streamlit-Authenticator) but we're writing users to a database instead of storing in a file.

+See `utils/auth.py` for the authentication code.

 ### Accepting Payments
 We will be using Stripe to accept payments.
 Stripe is a payment processing platform that allows you to accept payments and manage your business.